foobaragency/foo-state/README.md

 createGlobalState<S>(initialState: S | () => S, options: GlobalStateOptions): GlobalState
 ```

-This is the only function you will need to use this library.
+This is, most probably, the only function you will need to use from this library.
 #### Params
-The initial state can be either a `value` or a `function`.
+The initial state can be either a `value` or a `function` that resolves to a value.
+This mirrors the [`useState` API](https://reactjs.org/docs/hooks-reference.html#usestate).

 The library tries to infer the type as much as possible, but you can also specify the type: